 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T2i and Sony Cyber-shot DSC-RX10 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T2i does not offer wifi capability.
+In contrast, the T2i does not provide wifi capability.

 The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the T2i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T2i has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T2i was succeeded by the Canon T3i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon T2i and the Sony RX10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.